JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 ### About Go Projects

-This seems to be the  year for me to discover the goodies of GO language.
+This seems to be the  year for me to discover the **goodies of GO language**.

 Its not just HUGO.

 But Cadyy and Traefik.

+SFTP-GO or the mighty POCKETBASE...

 ---